-I’m sure you’ve read the memo by now, but if not: Online trade libel lawsuits are on the rise thanks to consumer review websites like Yelp, Ripoff Report and TripAdvisor.
+Online trade libel lawsuits are on the rise thanks to consumer review websites like Yelp, Ripoff Report, and TripAdvisor.

-Due to the rise in cases, many people are asking questions like: “Are these lawsuits fair?” and “Don’t First Amendment protections render most Internet defamation cases moot?”
-The answers: Yes and no.
+The rise in cases has many people asking: “Are these lawsuits fair?” and “Don’t First Amendment protections render most Internet defamation cases moot?”
+To answer: Yes and No.

-Sure, it’s 100% legal, for you, me and everyone we know, to shout-type negative opinions online.
+Sure, it’s 100% legal, for you, me, and everyone we know, to shout-type negative opinions online.
 But what isn’t legal is publicly lying about a business or person.
-Doing so is considered defamatory, and people who engage in the practice can be successfully sued by the businesses they besmirch.
+Doing so is considered defamatory, and people who engage in the practice can be successfully sued by the parties they besmirch.

 What If My Competitor Is The Person Posting A Bad Review?

-Oftentimes, though, online disparagement isn’t the work of actual customers, but instead the nasty machinations of a competitor.
+Sometimes, though, online disparagement isn’t the work of actual customers, but instead the marketing machinations of a competitor.

-If You Can Prove A Competitor Is Behind A Bad Review, Your Chances Of Winning An Online Trade Libel Lawsuit Skyrocket
+If You Can Prove A Competitor Is Behind A Bad Review, Your Chances Of Winning A Trade Libel Lawsuit Skyrocket

 The great news: it’s much easier to win a trade libel lawsuit if you can prove a competitor is the puppet master behind a bad online review.
-If you suspect a competitor is behind a spate of negative press targeting your business – you probably have the makings of an excellent defamation lawsuit.
+If you suspect a competitor is behind a spate of negative press targeting your business, consider taking action.

-Fake, defamatory consumer reviews is unfair competition at its worst.
-Contact Kelly / Warner if you’re the target of an online trade libel attack.
-We’ve won hundreds of Internet business defamation cases.
+Fake, defamatory consumer reviews are unfair competition at its worst.
+Contact Kelly / Warner if you’re the target of an attack.